IU-CACR/SWIP/static_analysis/README.md

 ## Getting started with SWAMP

 To get started with SWAMP, ```Sign Up``` for an account at [www.mir-swamp.org](https://www.mir-swamp.org/).
 You can sign up using a personal account, or use your existing GitHub, Google, or university account.
-Once you have an account and login, a typical workflow involves: uploading your code package, run an assessment (using one or more provided assessment tools), and view the results of the assessment.
+Once you have an account and you are logged in, a typical workflow involves:
+* uploading your code package,
+* run an assessment (using one or more SWAMP-provided tools for the code/language), and
+* view the results of the assessment.

+Below is a screenshot of (Web UI) output from SWAMP after running an assessment on a sample Python project, ```test_swamp1```.
+Note that 3 (Python-related) tools (2nd column in table) were used to assess this package and each generated quite different results (last column): Bandit reported 0 warnings, Flake8 reported 117, and Pylint reported 1.

 ![alt text](https://github.com/IU-CACR/SWIP/blob/master/static_analysis/images/swamp_assessment1.png "Example assessment in SWAMP")